is the largest and oldest registered yacht club in Finland. The club has more than 2,600 members.

 The island of Björkholmen lies in the western part of Helsinki close to Drumsö Island.
 Björkholmen is connected to the mainland and NJK’s sailing centre is situated there.
 The NJK office, open all year round, is located in the red wooden clubhouse built in the 1980s.
 There is a cafeteria which is open during the sailing season.
 During the winter club facilities can be rented, both by members and non-members, for various events.

 Björkholmen has berths for 200 boats and in the winter it has around 150 boats laid up ashore.
 There are two ramps for dinghies and junior sailors have their own ”Dumle House” where they can store boats during the winter and use the facility for boat maintenance and storage during the sailing season.

-The sailing centre on Björkholmen is very much alive from early May until late November, depending on the ice situation.
-There are sailing schools, a training centre for 49ers and a Match Race Centre comprising about 100 sailors.
+The Sailing Center on Björkholmen is very much alive from early May until late November, depending on the ice situation.
+Activities include sailing courses, races, match racing, fleet racing, lectures, and social events.
 Sailors have the comfort of a sauna with showers and lockers for their sailing gear.
 Every year the club hosts races and championships, some of them on an international level.

-NJK has nine harbours in the archipelago only a day's sailing distance from each other, from east to west.
+NJK has ten harbours in the archipelago only a day’s sailing distance from each other, from east to west.
 The harbours with their mooring facilities are a valuable asset to the club as they offer members a sheltered harbour where they can enjoy a warm sauna after a wet day at sea.
-All except one have a sauna.
+All harbours except two have a sauna.

-The present nine skerry harbours are well maintained and every year major improvements are made where needed.
+The present ten natural harbours are well maintained and every year major improvements are made where needed.
 Cruising in the Baltic is popular and some members extend their cruises to Sweden, Denmark, Norway and even further.

 The Board and Committees